Sam Clovis: Early life and education

 Clovis was born in Salina, Kansas, and grew up in Medora, Kansas.
-As a high school senior, he was accepted to the U.S. Military Academy and the United States Air Force Academy.
-He graduated from Buhler High School and went on to attend the Air Force Academy in Colorado Springs, where he earned a bachelor's degree in political science.
+As a high school senior, he was accepted to the U.S. Military Academy and the United States Air Force Academy in 1966.
+He graduated from Buhler High School in 1967 and went on to attend the Air Force Academy in Colorado Springs, where he earned a bachelor's degree in political science.

 Clovis received an MBA from Golden Gate University in 1984, and attended the national security program at Georgetown University.
 He earned a doctorate in public administration (D.P.A.) from the University of Alabama in 2006.
 His dissertation concerned federalism and homeland security preparation.

 Career

 Clovis served in the Air Force for 25 years (1971–96).
-He was a fighter pilot and instructor and served in The Pentagon, the Middle East, and as commander of the 70th Fighter Squadron.
+He was a fighter pilot and flight instructor and served in The Pentagon, the Middle East, and as commander of the 70th Fighter Squadron.
 He rose to the rank of colonel and retired as the Inspector General of the North American Aerospace Defense Command and the United States Space Command.

 After retiring from the Air Force, Clovis worked for BETAC (1996–97) and Northrop Grumman (1997–2000).
 In 2000, he moved to Iowa and worked at William Penn University in Oskaloosa, until 2003.
 In 2003 he worked for Booz Allen Hamilton for a year; from 2004 to 2010 he worked for the Homeland Security Institute, now the Homeland Security Studies and Analysis Institute.
 In 2005 he began working at Morningside College in Sioux City, Iowa, as a professor, teaching classes on business, management and public policy.

 In January 2010, Clovis started hosting his own radio talk show Impact With Sam Clovis on Sioux City, Iowa station KSCJ.
 About the same time, he became active in the Republican Party and served as a delegate to the state convention in 2010.
-In 2012, he supported and campaigned with Rick Santorum, who won the Iowa caucuses.
+In 2012, he supported and campaigned with Rick Santorum, who won the Iowa caucuses in an upset.
 He was chairman of the 4th District Republican convention as well as an alternate delegate to the 2012 Republican National Convention.